What Are Black Triangles?

 A few exceptions:

 - If the treatment is repairing a structural problem (worn enamel, decay near the gumline), the restorative portion may be partially covered.
-Coverage varies widely by plan, often modest.
+Coverage varies widely by plan and is often modest.

 - If you have a flexible spending account (FSA) or health savings account (HSA), black triangle treatment qualifies as a medical expense and you can pay with pre-tax dollars